Dean E. Wolfe

-Dean Elliott Wolfe (born May 31, 1956) is the rector of the historic St. Bartholomew's Church in New York City.
+Dean Elliott Wolfe, D.D. (born June 4, 1956) is an Episcopal bishop who Retired as the thirteenth rector of St. Bartholomew's Church in New York City since March, 2025.
 Previously, he served as the ninth Bishop of Kansas between 2004 and 2017.
+With a 33 year ordained ministry, Wolfe has held various roles within The Episcopal Church.

 Early life and education

-Wolfe was born on May 31, 1956, in Dayton, Ohio, to Bill and Millie Wolfe.
+Wolfe was born on June 4, 1956, in Dayton, Ohio, to Bill and Millie Wolfe.
 He was raised in the Church of the Brethren and by the age of 16 was licensed to preach in that church while, at the age of 21, he was given responsibility for a parish.
-He studied at Miami University and graduated with a Bachelor of Arts degree in political science and religion in 1987, and then worked in sales and marketing.
+He pursued his undergraduate studies at Miami University, earning a Bachelor of Arts degree in political science and religion in 1987, and then worked in sales and marketing.
 He joined the Episcopal Church when he was studying at Bethany Theological Seminary.
 Later, he enrolled at Virginia Theological Seminary from where he earned his Master of Divinity degree in 1992.
 The latter also awarded him a Doctor of Divinity in 2004.

 Ordained ministry

 Wolfe was ordained deacon and priest in 1992 at Grace Cathedral in San Francisco.
-He became assistant priest and then as associate rector of St. Clement's Church in Berkeley, California.
-In 1994, he became associate rector of Trinity Church in Boston, while in 1997 he became vice rector of the Church of St. Michael and All Angels in Dallas, Texas.
+He then served as associate rector of Saint Clement's Episcopal Church, Berkeley, California (1992-1994).
+In 1994, he became associate rector of Trinity Church in Boston, contributing to the dynamic growth and spiritual renewal of the largest Episcopal parish in New England (1994-1998).
+He then served as vice rector of the Church of St. Michael and All Angels in Dallas, Texas, overseeing ministries in what was then the largest Episcopal parish in the United States (1998-2003).